 The Radical Aliveness Institute curriculum combines training in somatic psychotherapy, container building for cultural awareness and sensitivity, and deep emotional process work.
 The element that makes this work unusually fresh and powerful is the Radical Aliveness Process, a cutting-edge technology for group facilitation and participation providing a quantum leap in the healing capacity of groups.
 It fosters the development of individual leadership through group dynamics; cultivates the ability to be inclusive and collaborative, even in the midst of personal upheaval and chaos; and it furthers the capacity to create healing on the world and social levels.
 Read More

-Soul’s Body® Center, developed by Tina Stromsted, Ph.D., MFT, BC-DMT,provides a unique integration of Jungian Depth Psychology and embodied practices including Authentic Movement, Marion Woodman’s BodySoul Work®, Somatics, the Creative Arts Therapies and other conscious practices that engage body, brain, psyche, and soul.
-Programs involve ongoing groups, week-long intensives, workshops, and consultation – re-inhabit your body, engage your authenticity, and live your soul’s journey!
+Soul’s Body® Center, developed by Tina Stromsted, Ph.D., MFT, LPCC, BC-DMT, RSME/T, Jungian Analyst provides a unique integration of Jungian Depth Psychology and embodied practices including Authentic Movement, Marion Woodman’s BodySoul Work®, Somatics, the Creative Arts Therapies and other conscious practices that engage body, brain, psyche, soul, nature and community.
+Programs involve classes, workshops, week-long intensives, online webinars, and consultation – Re-inhabit your body, engage your authenticity, and live your soul’s journey!
 READ MORE

 Organic Intelligence is an online membership with a wealth of self-learning tools to enrich your personal and professional life from day one.
 Developed and taught by Organic Intelligence® Founder Steve Hoskinson, OI Basics introduces you to the visible physiological keys and the science underlying successful therapy.